mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 }
 ```

-- Create the `Views/Shared/Components/NavigationMenu` folder in the `SportsStore` project and add to it the `Default.cshtml` Razor View file.
+- Create the `Views/Shared/Components/NavigationMenu` folder in the `SportsStore` project and add to it to the `Default.cshtml` Razor View file.

 ```
 @model IEnumerable<string>